Skip to content

 Materials and notes

-• PETG sheet, 1.0–2.0 mm depending on stiffness and curvature
+• PETG sheet, 1.0 to 2.0 mm depending on stiffness and curvature

 • Printed tooling with light draft and a smooth surface to avoid imprint